cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/03_the_material_class/index.md

 ## Conclusion

+Excellent work!
+Our new `Material` class makes working with shaders much safer and more convenient.
 In this chapter, you accomplished the following:

-- You created a `Material` class that encapsulates some common shader runtime concepts.
+- Created a `Material` class to encapsulate shader effects and their parameters.
-- You solved the `NullReferenceException` that appears when trying to set a shader parameter that was optimized away by the shader compiler.
+- Solved the `NullReferenceException` that can happen when the compiler optimizes away unused parameters.
-- You solved the blank shader parameter issue when shaders hot-reload.
+- Handled the state of shader parameters so they are automatically reapplied during a hot-reload.
-- You added support for basic shader parameter types.
+- Added support for multiple parameter types like `Matrix`, `Vector2`, and `Texture2D`.

+Now that we have a solid and safe foundation for our effects, let's make them easier to tweak.
+In the next chapter, we'll build a real-time debug UI that will let us change our shader parameters with sliders and buttons right inside the game!